qhanam/Java-RSRepair/README.md

 * Localize the fault for the program under repair:
     * Collect code coverage of passing and failing test cases using a tool like [JaCoCo](http://www.eclemma.org/jacoco/)
     * Assign a weight to each statement executed by the failing test cases.
 A simple metric is to assign a weight of 1.0 to statements that are only executed by failing test cases and 0.1 to statements that are executed by both failing and passing test cases.
-Better weighting can be achieved using a similarity coefficient such as Jaccard or Ochaiai.
+Better weighting can be achieved using a similarity coefficient such as Jaccard or Ochiai.
 * Create `faulty.cov`.
-This is the weighted list of potentially faulty statements using the ranked list of statements executed by the failing test case from step 1.
-These statements will be selected for mutation according to their weight.
+This is the weighted list of potentially faulty statements from step 1.
+These statements will be selected for mutation with probability directly proportional to their weight.
 * Create `seed.cov`.
 This is the set of statements executed by all test cases.
 These statements will be used for insertion and replacement mutations.
 * Set up the Ant build script (build.xml) for running the JUnit tests (Maven will generate this for you if your project uses Maven).
 * Check that the Ant JUnit runner fails for the faulty program and passes for the repaired program.